Structs and Classes

 A class is an expansion to structures in C/C++.
 It allows us to group data members and functions in a single unit.

 A class is a user-defined data type.
 Creating an instance of a class is called instantiation and the instance is called an object.
-Only object have memory allocated for them, but the class definition does not.
-You can think of a class as a template/blueprint for creating objects.
+The program will not allocate memory when the class is defined.
+Memory will be allocated for each object.
+You can think of a class as a template/blueprint for creating objects, and only instances of the class or objects will be allocated in the memory.

 2.1.2.
 Defining a class#